stronnag/mwptools/src/samples/mspmplex/README.md

 ## Caveats

 * Minimal error checking is implemented.
+* Any MSPV1 message will get a MSPV2 error response from `mspmplex`; (message is never sent to the FC).
-* Due to the bizarre way the INAV Configurator implements UDP (binds to the local port), it can only work if `mspmplex` and the INAV Configurator are on different hosts,
+* Due to the bizarre way the INAV Configurator implements UDP (always *binds* to the local `INADDR_ANY`), it can only work if `mspmplex` and the INAV Configurator are on different hosts,

 ## Legal